dmortell/eos/README.md

 You could also consider deploying to https://surge.sh/ as an alternative to Vercel

+## URLs to assets

+Local assets are normally referenced as relative to the index.html.
+Put images and other assets in your project `/public` folder.
+The css for components styles will be generated in the dist/assets folder.

+`background: url(/logo.png) transparent 5px 50% no-repeat;`

+Use a relative URL in index.html, or else set a base URL in vite.config.js and jsconfig.json `<link rel="icon" href="./favicon.ico">`

 ## Technical considerations

 **Why use this over SvelteKit?**